Johnny Depp is now appealing the only win Amber Heard got in their stunning defamation trial this summer. In June,

-On Wednesday, June 1, Johnny Depp won his defamation trial against Amber Heard, and Amber Heard lost most of her countersuit.
-In a stunning finish to the celebrity trial that has riveted the nation, Depp was awarded $15 million in damages, including $5 million in punitive damages, which the judge capped to $350,000, the legal limit in Virginia.
+Depp was awarded $15 million in damages, including $5 million in punitive damages, which the judge capped to $350,000, the legal limit in Virginia.
 In total, he is entitled to $10.35 million.
 The jury awarded Heard $2 million, with the finding that former Depp attorney Adam Waldman had defamed her.
+Now, TMZ reports that Depp is appealing Heard’s win.
+Heard already filed an appeal on Depp’s win in July.

-The Fairfax County, Virginia, trial of Johnny Depp vs. Amber Heard has become a media sensation.
+The counter-appeals are just the latest development in the media sensation of the Fairfax County, Virginia, trial of Johnny Depp vs. Amber Heard.
+When the trial was in oral arguments this spring, the nation was riveted.
 Vanity Fair reported that as Court TV broadcast the trial, it doubled its daytime ratings.
 Hashtags associated with the trial have repeatedly trended across Twitter, as viewers watch and discuss the celebrity case of the year — its messiness, its scandal, the glamorous movie stars at its heart, and the question of what to believe and how much.

 This was a murky, perplexing trial.
-While it was technically a defamation trial over a newspaper article — with Depp suing Heard — at its center was one big conflict.
+While it was technically a defamation trial over a newspaper article — with Depp suing Heard and Heard countersuing Depp — at its center was one big conflict.
 Amber Heard said Johnny Depp abused her.
 Depp said Heard abused him.
 So what’s the truth?

 Strikingly for our post-Me Too world, both the jury and the loudest voices on the internet overwhelmingly sided with Depp.
 That’s despite the fact that Depp already lost one version of this case in the UK.
 And while there’s compelling evidence that violence came from both people in this marriage, it’s far from clear that Heard was the primary aggressor.